HCL-TECH-SOFTWARE/domino-one-touch-setup/README.md

 # Domino One Touch Setup (OTS)

 [Domino One Touch Setup](https://help.hcltechsw.com/domino/12.0.2/admin/inst_onetouch.html) (in short: OTS) was introduced in Domino 12.0 to simplify Domino first and additional server setup.
 OTS is of special interest when automating a Domino Container setup on [Docker](https://www.docker.com/) or [Podman](https://podman.io/) and [Kubernetes](https://kubernetes.io/).
-But it is also helpful on Windows and AIX.
+But it is also helpful for normal servers on Windows, Linux and AIX.
 For business partners OTS opens a very flexible way to include their application setup during Domino setup.

 There are two different methods to setup a server: